WonderWeasel01/WD-BoilerPlate/README.md

 This project is a boilerplate for AWS applications that utilize Amazon RDS SQL database.
 It provides a starting point for setting up the backend environment and includes necessary dependencies for building a web service.

+## No database

+If you only need a Vite + React boilerplate with a password-protected admin, you can delete the `backend` folder and create a new `.env` file in the root directory.
+In the `.env` file, set the `ADMIN_PASSWORD` variable to your desired password.
+This will allow you to secure the admin section of your application.

 ## Installation

 1. Clone the repository.